Azitt/YOLO_V8-V9-V10_Object-detection_Comparison/README.md

 # Comparison results

-To compare these models, I used YOLOv8n and YOLOv8m, YOLOv9c, YOLOv10n, and YOLOv10m.
+To compare these models, I used YOLOv8m, YOLOv9c, YOLOv10m.
 The reason for comparing the medium-sized models is that there is only YOLOv9c pretrained weight available, and the size of this model is similar to the medium-sized YOLOv8 and YOLOv10 models.
 The table below shows the comparison results.
 YOLOv8m mislabeled an object, whereas YOLOv9c correctly labeled it.
 This is a minor mistake, and with further training, the model will likely improve.
 <!-- <table>
   <tr align="center">